Comparison

 Where Cognitor shines

-- Macro + fundamental + geopolitical + psychology in one workflow
+- Macro + fundamental + geopolitical + psychology layers in a single weekly workflow — no assembly required

 Who it suits best